What do the clubs say they stand for?

 On welfare and on the move

+It certainly wasn’t the first time that the Bulldogs had benefitted from an uneven playing field.
+In fact the whole culture of the club has always been orientated to gain some kind of unequal benefit.
 Some clubs have an entrepreneurial psychology while others are more welfare orientated.
 The Western Bulldogs are very much the later, almost typifying the Australian cliché of ‘done me back, on the compo mate.’
-Throughout their existence, the Bulldogs have gained their advantages through schemes aimed at making the playing field unlevel.
-Be it bribing opposition players to play lame, pushing the boundaries of legality with their own play, lobbying for government funding, lobbying the AFL to tax rival clubs and give profits to the them or forming understandings that umpires will give them a leg up, the Bulldogs have always known how to work the system to their advantage.
+Throughout their existence, the Bulldogs have gained their advantages through schemes such bribing opposition players to play lame, pushing the boundaries of legality with their own play, lobbying for government funding, lobbying the AFL to tax rival clubs and give profits to the them or forming understandings that umpires will give them a leg up.

 Initially known as Footscray, the club were established in 1877 to champion the north western suburb of Melbourne; however, it soon decided it would prefer to champion the French Prince Eugene Louis Napoleon after he had been ambushed and killed by Zulu warriors while fighting for the British.
 So inspired by his story, the Footscray Football Club officially changed its name to the Prince Imperial Football Club.
 The name change only lasted 2 years.
 It seemed yelling out “Go Princes” and “Carn the Imperials” weren’t the most catchy of crowd slogans in a population highly characterised by a Convict legacy of anti-British sentiment.